psu-epl/psu-epl.github.com/index.md

 {% include machines.html %}

 # Lab Status
-The lab is currently open to all PSU students and staff, and to greater Portland community members by invitation only.
+The lab is currently open to all PSU students and staff.
+The lab is also open to the greater Portland community members by invitation only.

 ![The EPL](/images/lab_panorama1.JPG)